photo/frontend/documentation/api/GetWebhook.markdown

-Open Photo API / Get Photo
+Open Photo API / Get Webhook
 =======================
 #### OpenPhoto, a photo service for the masses